microsoft/jacdac/services/led.md

 Set the luminosity of the strip.
 The value is used to scale `start_intensity` in `steps` register.
 At `0` the power to the strip is completely shut down.

-    rw max_power = 100: u16 mA @ max_power

-Limit the power drawn by the light-strip (and controller).

-    const max_steps: u8 @ 0x180

-Maximum number of steps allowed in animation definition.
-This determines the size of the `steps` register.

     rw steps @ 0x82 {
         repeats:
-            start_intensity: u0.16 /
+            hue: u8
+            saturation: u8
+            value: u8
-            duration: u16 ms
+            duration: u8 8ms
     }

-The steps of current animation.
-Setting this also sets `current_iteration` to `0`.
-Step with `duration == 0` is treated as an end marker.
+Animations are described using pairs of brightness value and duration, similarly to the `status_light` register in the control service.
+They repeat infinitely until another animation is specified.

-    rw current_iteration: u16 @ 0x80
+    rw max_power? = 100: u16 mA @ max_power

-Currently excecuting iteration of animation.
-Can be set to `0` to restart current animation.
-If `current_iteration > max_iterations`, then no animation is currently running.
+Limit the power drawn by the light-strip (and controller).

-    rw max_iterations = 0xffff: u16 @ 0x81
+    const led_count?: u16 @ 0x83

-The animation will be repeated `max_iterations + 1` times.
+If known, specifies the number of LEDs in parallel on this device.

+    const wave_length?: u16 nm { typical_min=365, typical_max=885 } @ 0x84

+If monochrome LED, specifies the wave length of the LED.

+    const luminous_intensity?: u16 mcd { typical_min=10, typical_max=5000 } @ 0x85

+The luminous intensity of the LED, in micro candella.

+    enum Variant: u32 {
+        ThroughHole = 1
+        SMD = 2
+        Power = 3
+    }
+    const variant?: Variant @ variant

+The physical type of LED.